k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/07_vector_db_intro.md

 ## The Three Models of Implementation

-When deciding how and where to store the data and execute these pillars, organizations typically choose between three levels of service, ranging from full control to full automation.
+When deciding how and where to store data and execute these pillars, organizations typically choose between three service levels, ranging from full control to full automation.

 1. **RAG-as-a-Service** (fully managed)
    - **The approach**: The service provider - one of the major cloud providers - encapsulates the entire process, automating the synchronization between the data source and the vector store to remove the need for manual pipeline maintenance.
 You provide the files; the service provides the answers.